Quick answer:

-This article covers everything you need to know about FedEx Operational Delays, from what it means, why it happens, how to respond, and what steps you may take to prevent future delays.
+This article covers everything you need to know about FedEx Operational Delays: what the status means, why it happens, how long it lasts, whether you can get a refund, and what your operations team should do when one hits.

 Understanding FedEx Operational Delays